 - Bluish face or lips

 However, if you live in an area with dengue fever or malaria, it is significant that you don't disregard fever symptoms.
 Look for clinical assistance.
 When you go to the health office, wear a mask as much as possible, keep an excellent 1-meter distance from others, and don't contact surfaces with your hands.
-If it is a child who is sick, aid the child and adhere to this guidance.
+If a child is sick, aid the child and adhere to this guidance.

 Remember that these may not show all at once.
 Seek your medical provider for any other severe symptoms.